SBVS375B July 2019 – April 2020 TPS7A03

 Circuit reliability demands that proper consideration be given to device power dissipation, location of the circuit on the printed circuit board (PCB), and correct sizing of the thermal plane.
 The PCB area around the regulator must be as free as possible of other heat-generating devices that cause added thermal stresses.

-An important note is that power dissipation can be minimized, and thus greater efficiency achieved, by proper selection of the system voltage rails.
+Power dissipation can be minimized, and thus greater efficiency achieved, by proper selection of the system voltage rails.
 Proper selection allows the minimum input-to-output voltage differential to be obtained.
-The low dropout of the TPS7A05 allows for maximum efficiency across a wide range of output voltages.
+The low dropout of the TPS7A03 allows for maximum efficiency across a wide range of output voltages.

 The maximum power dissipation determines the maximum allowable junction temperature (TJ) for the device.
-According to Equation 4, maximum power dissipation and junction temperature are most often related by the junction-to-ambient thermal resistance (RθJA) of the combined PCB and device package and the temperature of the ambient air (TA).
-The equation is rearranged in Equation 5 for output current.
+According to Equation 3, power dissipation and junction temperature are most often related by the junction-to-ambient thermal resistance (RθJA) of the combined PCB and device package and the temperature of the ambient air (TA).
+Equation 4 rearranges Equation 3 for output current.